Health Care & Medication

 • Dental and vision care

-Since Georgia ABD Medicaid serves those with limited income and resources, people within this benefits program pay few to no out-of-pocket costs.
+Since Georgia Medicaid serves those with limited income and resources, people within this benefits program pay few to no out-of-pocket costs.
 Call 1-877-423-4746 to learn more about what may be covered.

 To access your Medicaid coverage in Georgia, you must visit health care providers that participate in the program, which is managed by the Department of Community Health (DCH).